 We are interested in understanding and valuing a wide variety of insect mediated ecosystem services.
 To accomplish this we have initiated large-scale, long-term manipulative field experiments in central Florida to understand the how dung beetles, fire ants, and pasture management all interact to affect the delivery of disease control and grass production services in grassland ecosystems used for cattle production.
-Collaborators include Kelly Grogan and MAERC.
+Collaborators include Mahadev Bhat and MAERC.

 Invasion events offer unique opportunities to quantify the importance of contemporary species interactions and habitat features in determining invasion success and, more broadly, in shaping community structure.
 This is because, typically, invasive species have no historical geographical overlap with native fauna or the environment they invade, and thus, no shared evolutionary history.

 In collaboration with Walter Tschinkel, we have been conducting large-scale, long-term manipulative field experiments, field surveys, and molecular studies in Florida to understand the relationships among human-caused disturbance, invasion, dispersal, and competition.